NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/A/Anchoring.md

 **Bulk** 0; **Size** med
 **Usage** etched-onto-a-weapon

 This rune prevents enemies from escaping your grasp by [[Conditions/Fleeing|Fleeing]] to other planes.
-If you critically hit a target with an anchoring weapon, the weapon casts [[Spells/Planar Tether|Planar Tether]] on the target (DC 27 Will, counteract modifier +17).
+If you critically hit a target with an anchoring weapon, the weapon casts [[Planar Tether|Planar Tether]] on the target (DC 27 Will, counteract modifier +17).

 *Source: Pathfinder Lost Omens: The Grand Bazaar* *OGL*